 10 Common Credit Score Myths To Bust

-There are a lot of myths and misconceptions when it comes to understanding how our personal credit score is determined under Bank Negara Malaysia’s Central Credit Reference Information System (CCRIS).
+There are a lot of myths and misconceptions when it comes to understanding how our personal credit score works.
+Is the score determined by Bank Negara Malaysia’s Central Credit Reference Information System (CCRIS)?

-There are many things that you may think affects your score that actually don’t.
+There are many things that you may think affects your score that actually doesn’t.
 Here are some of the most common credit score myths:

 1. My age determines my credit score.

-Age is not a consideration when you take a look at the breakdown of credit scoring by CCRIS.
+Age is not a consideration when you take a look at the breakdown of credit scoring.
 Many feel that the younger they are, the lower their credit scores are.
-In reality, it is not your age that matters, it is how much credit you have used.
+In reality, it is not your age that matters, it is how well you manage your credits.

-For example, using a credit card and paying the bill in full every month can help you establish a healthy credit score even at a young age.
+For example, using a credit card and paying the bill in full every month can help you establish a healthy credit score even if you are young.

 2. My spouse’s credit score affects mine.